FBI raids Canadian fashion mogul following sex abuse claims

 “Nygard welcomes the federal investigation and expects his name to be cleared,” the spokesman, Ken Frydman, said in an email.
 “He has not been charged, is not in custody and is cooperating with the investigation.”

+Frydman said Nygard was stepping down as chairman ofNygard companies and will divest his ownership interest.
+He added that Nygard doesn’t want his legal battles to distract employees, who rely on the company for their livelihoods.

 Nygard International began in Winnipeg as a sportswear manufacturer.
-The company website says its retail division has more than 170 stores in North America.
+Its website says its retail division has more than 170 stores in North America.

 The class-action lawsuit says Nygard used his company, bribery of Bahamian officials and “considerable influence in the fashion industry” to recruit victims in the Bahamas, United States and Canada.